 - Use a gesture.
 If your interruption isn't acknowledged, lift a hand or use eye contact to get the person's attention.
 Never hover.
 When you make your gesture, you can say, "Excuse me for a sec.
 I'll keep this brief."
 Then say what you need to say as quickly as possible so they can get back to their conversation.

 - Clear your throat.
 This is likely to have heads turning in your direction.
 Take advantage of it to say whatever you need to say but do it quickly.

 - Keep a noticeable distance when interrupting someone else's conversation.
 If you walk right up to the person who is chatting, it may appear that you want to simply listen.
 Stand back a bit as you make eye contact to show that being part of their conversation isn't what you want.

 - Get clarification.
 When you are in a business or committee meeting, and the discussion is heading in a direction that you and perhaps others don't understand, it is okay to interrupt to get an explanation.
 You may be surprised by how many will thank you later.
 Chances are if you don't understand others don't either.

 - Thank the others for allowing you to interrupt.
 After you say what's on your mind, show your gratitude for the others allowing you to speak.

 - When someone starts to gossip, you can interrupt at any point to stop it in its tracks.
 One of the most important times to interrupt a conversation is when it turns to trash talking someone who isn't there or making fun of anyone.
 If you continue to stand there listening, even if you don't say a word, you're participating and encouraging this sort of thing.
-And chances are, when you're not with these people, they're gossiping about you.
+Chances are when you're not with these people, they're gossiping about you.
 Firmly speak up and change the subject.
 If they don't get the hint, you can say, "I'd rather not discuss her when she's not here to defend herself."
 If they continue, leave.